Seth Norrholm, Ph.D.

 John Noetzel

-John Noetzel attended Michigan State University where he graduated with a bachelor's degree in Media Information.
-In that time he focused his studies on interactive media design and game development.
-He gained fundamental experience across multiple game production disciplines, ultimately gravitating towards programming and development.
-Having completed his degree, John continues to build experimental game projects.
-He is most interested in exploring the practical applications of interactive media, particularly games, in other fields and is inspired by the ability to approach those applications in an innovative and meaningful way.
+John Noetzel attended Michigan State University, where he graduated with a bachelor's degree in Media Information.
+In that time, he focused his studies on interactive media design and game development.
+He is now responsible for the development of Virtual Reality applications in the lab.
+He loves dogs and video games.